Gexkill/sweng2/DD/src/index.md

 It interacts with devices though the NotificaionHelper.

 NotificationHelper will take care of the kind of communication to use for interact with the required device.
-For instance it will use the PushGateway to interact with Drivers, while it uses the SMSGateway to send notification tu Clients.
+For instance it will use the PushGateway to interact with Drivers, while it uses the SMSGateway to send notification to Clients.

 [//]: # (pagebreak)